andrewpratt64/openrct2-CrashEffects/README.md

 * Footpath additions (benches, lamps, etc.) can be damaged and destroyed in explosions

 ### Planned Features:
-* More efficient detection of explosions, to reduce lag in parks with lots of coaster cars
 * Creation of rubble scenery items

 ### Installation: